Wilson wins GOP runoff for attorney general despite attacks by challenger

 In the June 12 Republican primary, Atwater won 29.7 percent of the vote — enough to force Wilson into a runoff.
 Wilson won 48.6 percent of the June 12 vote, and most observers thought he would win Tuesday's runoff.

-In recent months, Wilson's primary challengers — Atwater and Greenville lawyer William Herlong — portrayed the incumbent as a man whose ethics conflicted with the high law enforcement office that he holds.
+Wilson's primary challengers — Atwater and Greenville lawyer William Herlong — portrayed the incumbent as a man whose ethics conflicted with the law enforcement office that he holds.
 The attorney general, who is paid $92,007 a year, is the state's chief prosecutor and oversees a variety of criminal prosecutions and civil actions.
-His jurisdiction also includes the State Grand Jury.
+His jurisdiction also includes the state grand jury.

-Atwater and Herlong attacked Wilson's association with Richard Quinn, a prominent longtime political adviser to Wilson and other high-ranking Republican elected officials.
-Wilson had tried but failed to remove special prosecutor David Pascoe from a State Grand Jury investigation in which Quinn and his son, former Rep. Rick Quinn, R-Lexington, had been named as potential targets.
+Atwater and Herlong attacked Wilson for his former association with Richard Quinn, a prominent longtime political adviser to Wilson and other high-ranking Republican elected officials.
+Wilson had tried but failed to remove a special prosecutor from a state grand jury investigation into Quinn and his son, former state Rep. Rick Quinn, R-Lexington.

 Wilson's campaign ads countered that portrayal.
 They featured a squeaky-clean image: an Eagle Scout, a National Guard veteran who served in Iraq and an attorney general who fought child molesters, gangs and human trafficking.

-In ads and speeches, Wilson reminded voters he is a family man with two children, a supporter of President Trump, and a foe of sanctuary cities and former President Obama's policies.
-The National Rifle Association and numerous solicitors and sheriff's also endorsed Wilson.
+In ads and speeches, Wilson reminded voters he is a family man with two children, a supporter of President Donald Trump, and a foe of sanctuary cities and former President Obama's policies.
+The National Rifle Association and numerous solicitors and sheriffs also endorsed Wilson.

 SC attorney general's race